ZazerConer/Templates-For-AppCreator24/README.md

 ## Templates for AppCreator24

-This design uses HTML and CSS.
+**This design uses HTML and CSS.**

+Custom templates on your design.

 ## About AppCreator24